szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make disrupt undead weapons more balanced and closer to PnP rules (1329)

 This component rebalances disruption weapons to be more balanced when slaying undead, following a PnP inspired formula.
 No longer will it nearly as feasible to whirlwind attack a lich to death (not impossible mind you).
-The weapons that are affected are Shining Light of Lathander (upgraded) from my Item Pack, Azuredge, Mace of Disruption, Runic Hammer, and Deva weapons.
+The weapons that are affected are Shining Light of Lathander (upgraded) from my Item Pack, Azuredge, maces of disruption, runic hammer, and deva weapons.

 Slayable creatures must make a save vs. Death at -2.
 However, some creatures have a chance to resist the effect before a save is rolled:

 - **95% Resistance**: Fiends
-- **80% Resistance**: Liches, Demiliches
+- **80% Resistance**: Liches, demiliches
-- **50% Resistance**: Vampires
+- **50% Resistance**: Vampires, vampyres
-- **35% Resistance**: Spectres, Ghosts
+- **35% Resistance**: Spectres, ghosts
-- **20% Resistance**: Mummies, Revenants
+- **20% Resistance**: Mummies, revenants
 - **5% Resistance**: Wraiths
-- **No resistance**: Lesser undead (Skeletons, Ghouls, etc.)
+- **No resistance**: Lesser undead (skeletons, ghouls, etc.)

 Other details: